davidje13/RevExp/README.md

 When invoked with an existing character class array, this will copy the array but make no changes to the values (this can be used to avoid mutating the original, for example).

-The returned array has an overloaded `toString` which allows easy pretty-printing.
+The returned array has an overloaded `toString` which allows easy pretty-printing, and an `isSingular` method which returns true if all the contained character classes are singular.

 #### `.test(input[, unknown])`